Nut Flush Draw In Poker: Meaning, Strategy, & Advantages

 What does the term nut flush draw in poker mean?

-what is a nut flush draw?
-To understand the meaning of the term nut flush draw in poker, you must acquaint yourself with the meaning of the term nut flush in poker.
+What is a nut flush draw?
+To understand the meaning of the nut flush draw in poker, you must acquaint yourself with the meaning of the nut flush in poker.

-The Definition of the term nut flush in poker/nut flush draw poker basically means the best possible flush.
-In other words, nuts flush is essentially the best flush possible in the given situation.
+The Definition of nut flush in poker/nut flush draw poker means the best possible flush.
+In other words, a nuts flush is essentially the best flush possible in the given situation.
 Relative to this, a player is said to be holding a nut flush draw in poker when he needs just 1 more card to make the best possible flush.
-To put it simply, the term nut flush draw in poker is always taken to mean that a player is drawing to the strongest possible flush.
+Simply put, the term nut flush draw in poker always means that a player is drawing to the strongest possible flush.

 Hope you understand what is the nut flush.